Hideki Suzuki: Pro Wrestling Noah (2022–2023)

 On February 24, 2022 it was announced that Suzuki would be returning to Japan to wrestle for Pro Wrestling Noah (Noah).
 On March 13, 2022 Suzuki would team with Takashi Sugiura to win the GHC Tag Team Championship by defeating the team of Daiki Inaba & Kaito Kiyomiya at Noah Great Voyage In Yokohama 2022.

 All Japan Pro Wrestling (2023–Current)

-Suzuki started making regular appearances for All Japan Pro Wrestling from July 16 2023.
+Suzuki started making regular appearances for All Japan Pro Wrestling from July 16, 2023.
 Forming the Baka no Jidai (era of idiots) tag team with Suwama.
 The two would go on to compete in back to back Real World Tag leagues in 2023 and 2024.
-As well as win the World Tag Team Championships on February 25 2024.
+As well as win the World Tag Team Championships on February 25, 2024.
 Suzuki would also take part in the 2024 edition of the Champion Carnival.
 Finishing in joint second place in his block with eight points.

 On January 2, 2025.
 Suzuki formally joined All Japan on a full time basis.
 Signing a contract with the promotion.

 He entered in the 2025 edition of Champions Carnival, where in Semi Finals, he was knocked out by Rei Saito.
+He went on to win the 2026 edition of the same tournament.
+Defeating Go Shiozaki on May 17.